“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 She pulled out her makeup kit and promptly rubbed away the rouge and foundation that the mortuary had used to make Tim look normal.
 She applied heavy black mascara around his eyes.
 Then she wrote ‘KISS ME’ on his forehead.”

-Nicky got the keys and he drove off with about ten riders, including dead Tim, who continued to wave at passersby.
+Nicky got the keys.
+He drove off with about ten riders, including dead Tim, who continued to wave at passersby.
 Tony followed in his Datsun with about six punks jammed inside.
 I needed a break from this carnival of the macabre and went inside the Troubadour.

 Joan had the other girls working on a song for their performance later.
 Tommy introduced me to a huge football jock whom he called ‘Gator and proceeded to relate the legend of ‘Gatorsaurus he planned to recite at the performance.
 ‘Gator was a cut-up, reenacting the exploits of the alligator on his hands and knees, biting Tommy on the leg and eventually throwing him up in the air.
 I took out my harmonica and provided music behind Tommy’s tale spinning.